Hofmannl/GraphAndLLMbasedRedundancyAnalysis/README.md

 ## Start-Up Env

-- For Windows we have de
+- For Windows, we have developed scripts to automate the installation and recompilation of dependencies.
-- After the first installation of the [Installation for the GPT approach](#gpt_installation) the Script **start_env_gpt_approach.ps1** can be used to start all services for the GPT approach. **Attention:** everytime the script is executed the local source code is freshly compiled and the dependencies checked for the correct version and otherwise newly installed.
+- After completing the GPT Approach Installation, you can use the **start_env_gpt_approach.ps1** script to launch all services for the GPT approach. ([Installation for the GPT approach](#gpt_installation))
-- After the first installation of the [Installation for the Graph approach](#graph_installation) the Script **start_env_graph_approach.ps1** can be used to start all services for the GPT approach. **Attention:** everytime the script is executed the local source code is freshly compiled and the dependencies checked for the correct version and otherwise newly installed.
+**Note:** Each time the script is executed, the local source code is freshly compiled, and dependencies are verified for the correct versions.
+If discrepancies are found, they are reinstalled automatically.
+- Similarly, after completing the Graph Approach Installation, you can use the **start_env_graph_approach.ps1** script to launch all services for the Graph approach. ([Installation for the Graph approach](#graph_installation))
+**Note:** As with the Graph approach, executing this script will recompile the local source code and ensure dependencies are up-to-date, reinstalling them if necessary.
+- Currently, only Windows is supported.
+Other operating systems such as [Linux](https://www.linux.org/), [MacOS](https://en.wikipedia.org/wiki/MacOS), and [Unix](https://en.wikipedia.org/wiki/Unix) are not yet supported.
+However, we plan to streamline the automated installation and recompilation process for these platforms in the future.
+- Furthermore, we plan to develop a backend service for both strategies and containerize the application using [Docker](https://www.docker.com/).
+This will enable semi-technical staff to easily use the containers and integrate them into their applications.

 ## Env